WE MOVE MN SOLAR FORWARD

 Considerations for the Future of Minnesota’s Expanding Solar Industry Market

 The industry – like any fast-growing market – will inevitably run into some growing pains that may best be addressed or prepared for in advance with well-crafted policies, programs and safety nets.

 State level programs require a fresh look to ensure they are up to speed with this fast-moving market.
 For instance, the Minnesota Department of Labor and Industry recently noted that licensed building contractors pay into a state cost recovery fund to cover a failed contract or in the event of fraud, up to $75,000 per affected homeowner.
 However, this fund does not apply to work done by solar installers, despite similar licensing requirements that apply to solar industry businesses.
 It is imperative that solar customers receive a safety net similar to those offered by other contractors.
 We commit to developing that process.

-If you are in the Made in Minnesota solar panel rebate program, set to expire in October 2018, are you concerned that your project will not be completed in time?
-MnSEIA encourages you to stay inspired: explore the many ways these projects can be completed to your satisfaction, on time, and reap the benefit of all available incentives.
+MnSEIA encourages you to stay inspired: explore the many ways your solar projects can be completed to your satisfaction, on time, and reap the benefit of all available incentives.
 MnSEIA has always showcased its installer members on its website and we remain a resource to you.